NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-linux.md

 * JDK 8 or a later stable official release
 * Android SDK 22 or a later stable official release
 * Gradle 2.3 or a later stable official release
-* Android Support Repository 21.0.0
+* Android Support Repository
+* Android SDK Build-tools 22.0.0 or a later stable official release
+* ANDROID_HOME environment variable must be set
 * (Optional) Genymotion to expand your testing options

 ## Setup